-To extend automation, robotic processes can be triggered automatically when scheduled or integrated within a process.
+To extend automation, robotic processes can be triggered to execute automatically in multiple ways.
 The method you use to execute a robotic process depends on its purpose and context.
 Choose one of the following options that describes your use case:

 You can manually execute a robotic process within the Appian RPA Console.
 Open the robotic process's configuration and click the Execute icon.
 The Execute robotic process page appears:

-Before clicking on the Execute button , you must fill in all required fields, defined on the Robot configuration menu.
+Before you click Execute , you must fill in all required fields, defined on the Robot configuration menu.

 If the robot has any restrictions to keep it from executing (new executions disabled, maximum number of simultaneous executions, etc.), a warning message will appear.

-The top of the Execution options window contains the required input, such as instructions.
+The top of the Execution options window contains the required input variables.
 For example, in the picture above, the input of the process is a ZIP file containing the PDF files to process.

-Aside from instructions, the available options for an execution appear in the Advanced options section:
+Aside from input variables, other available options for an execution appear in the Advanced options area: